IWantMyLemons/Personal-Obsidian-Notes/Hasse Diagram.md

 ## Operations
-The Maximal of the diagram are the nodes in the top The Minimal of the diagram are the nodes in the top
+The Maximal of the diagram are the nodes in the top The Minimal of the diagram are the nodes in the bottom

+The Maximum of a diagram is the node where all nodes converge on the top The Minimum of a diagram is the node where all nodes converge on the bottom

-The Upper Bound(UB) of an element in the diagram is all the nodes connected above it The Lower Bound(LB) of an element in the diagram is all the nodes connected above it
+The Upper Bound(UB) of an element in the diagram is all the nodes connected above it The Lower Bound(LB) of an element in the diagram is all the nodes connected below it

 If there are multiple bounds, intersect the bounds together